sorah-rbpkg/rubygems-integration/README.markdown

 # rubygems-integration

-This package makes Debian Ruby recognizable by Rubygems.
+This package makes Debian Ruby packages recognizable by Rubygems.
 The packages will be listed by `gem list` and will be recognized by Rubygems as being installed.
 They can be used to satisfy dependencies both with plain Rubygems and with Bundler.
-As a special case, they can be used to satisfy dependencies of Rails 3 applications.

 # How to make a Debian Ruby package work with rubygems-integration

-Install a gemspec file to /usr/share/rubygems-integration/$VERSION/specifications to make the package available for Ruby $VERSION (e.g. if $VERSION is 1.9.1 the the package will be visible to Rubygems on Ruby 1.9)
+Install a gemspec file to /usr/share/rubygems-integration/$VERSION/specifications to make the package available for Ruby $VERSION. $VERSION here is the Ruby "API version", not the exact Ruby version.

 For packages that should work with any Ruby version, you must install the gemspec to /usr/share/rubygems-integration/all/specifications instead.